 I wanted to offer feedback to all of you that I received from a customer this week, he offered an explanation for the water ingress of IP67 rated antennas from his experience...

 I have a background in seismic exploration equipment - lots of field experience.
-We once had equipment deployed in Texas which would fill with water no matter what we did and the problem was everything we worked on for months.
-Ultimately we build cases from custom aluminum extrusion with machined grooves for O-rings and 3/8 inch plate aluminum against the O-rings.
+We once had equipment deployed in Texas which would fill with water no matter what we did and the problem was everything we worked on, we worked on for months.
+Ultimately, we built cases from custom aluminum extrusion with machined grooves for O-rings and 3/8 inch plate aluminum against the O-rings.
 Not enough - water would still collect inside.

 In the end, I defined a concept that I call "Vapour Pumping".
 Our cases had considerable volume inside and this is probably the basic problem with your antennas as well.
 During the night, humidity rises as the air cools.
 The lower temperature creates a vacuum in your case which no IP rated case with internal volume can deal with and air ingresses - not water.
 This high humidity air brought water with it which then condenses on the inside of the case as the outside air continues to cool.